Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Capsules: 50 mg, 200 mg

-Tablets: 600 mg
+Tablet: 600 mg

 |Dosing Recommendations||Selected Adverse Events|

 Child and Adolescent (Weighing ≥40 kg) and Adult Dose:

-Pediatric (Weighing ≥35 kg) and Adult Dose:
+Child and Adolescent (Weighing ≥35 kg) and Adult Dose:

 Efficacy in Clinical Trials